 I spent the last year of high school in a darkened bedroom with a cold compress on my head.
 When the headaches first started years earlier, I had been misdiagnosed.
 I was told I was stressed.
 I was told I had sinus problems.
 I felt dismissed.
 The pain was severe and unresponsive to over-the-counter pain relievers.
 I imagined stabbing a fork into my brain to relieve pressure.
 But when the auras started to accompany them, I was finally referred to a specialist.

 Fractured triangles and circles across my field of vision, lines with spikes shooting out of them warping my eyesight into what appeared to me as a poorly shot horror movie.
-Sharp sparks of rainbow colours shooting and swirling and moving across the landscape.
+Sharp sparks of rainbow colors shooting and swirling and moving across the landscape.
 Called auras, the hallucinations preceded the spiky, seemingly unending sharp pain of a headache.

 These auras, I eventually learned, were my warnings.
 Depending on their severity I would have about half an hour to find a safe space to be.
 I needed darkness desperately.
 The longer I went without it, the more pain and greater the promise of vomiting.
 High school was not a safe space.
 There were no dark rooms or quiet spaces.
 Light was florescent and poisonous.
 There were teachers and administrators who thought I was just being dramatic.
 Sometimes, fearing opposition, and with an aura turning school hallways into a field of shooting stars, I just walked out the door and walked home, having my mother call the school and tell them she'd picked me up.
 For over a decade of my life, from high school, through college, and several years after, migraines ran the show.